Visitor Training Program FAQs

 Can ASH help me find a mentor?

 Applicants may request assistance with identifying a mentor.
-To request assistance, applicants must prepare a letter of intent.
-Instructions for preparing the letter of intent are included in the online application portal.
-Please note that ASH can only make suggestions for a mentor; we cannot guarantee placement with a mentor.
+To request assistance, applicants must submit a Mentor Request Form.
+Instructions for submitting the Mentor Request Form are included in the online application portal.
+Please note that ASH can only make recommendations for a mentor; we cannot guarantee placement with a mentor.